wu-lee/rushkoff-archive/docs/_articles/open-source-reality.md

 RM: It’s a bigger game than all that, I agree.
 With the amount of media that is being hurled at the average American today and this so called “reality” TV programming, are we becoming an over-mediated spectator society, and is there anything even resembling “reality”--as it used to be defined--left in American life?

-DR:

-Well there’s certainly reality left,

-but I’ve always looked at media as something I call

-social currency

-, in other words:

-people don’t buy records in order to have the record

-\--

-just in order to have that music

-\--

-people buy records in order

-to have an excuse for someone else to come over to t

-heir house and visit them.
-People watch a movie so that they

-can talk to their friends who have also seen that same movie.
-It’s not the experience of the media itself as much as

-the way that that media can act as social currency for other interactions.
-Whe

-re it gets dangerous is when we’re just

-consuming media and have no time to actually relate about it.
+DR: Well there’s certainly reality left, but I’ve always looked at media as something I call _social currency_, in other words: people don’t buy records in order to have the record, just in order to have that music; people buy records in order to have an excuse for someone else to come over to their house and visit them.
+People watch a movie so that they can talk to their friends who have also seen that same movie.
+It’s not the experience of the media itself as much as the way that that media can act as social currency for other interactions.
+Where it gets dangerous is when we’re just consuming media and have no time to actually relate about it.

 I look at something like people file